benswift/benswift.github.io/_posts/2022-01-20-cybernetic-futures-explained.md

 ## Practical cybernetic futuring?

-The thing about the future is that it's hard to visualise the unexpected, and humans aren't great at predicting the future.
-It's a misconception about futuring (not a misconception of expert practitioners, but one which they encounter when explaining what they do to others) that it's about predicting the future.
+It's hard to visualise the unexpected, and humans aren't great at predicting the future.
+It's a misconception about futuring (not a misconception of expert practitioners, but one which they encounter when explaining what they do to others) that futuring is about predicting the future.
 It's not, in fact it's about making the future _less_ certain---which is where the steering/feedback ideas from cybernetics can help us understand things.

 Each future scenario you can imagine (regardless of where it falls in the space of